Jarrell Miller: Miller vs. Washington, Wach

-Miller vs. Wach

 On September 24, 2017 HBO announced that Miller would appear as a co-feature alongside fellow New York fighter Daniel Jacobs on a card which would take place on November 11 at the Nassau Veterans Memorial Coliseum in Uniondale, New York.
 This would be the second event at the Coliseum since it re-opened in July 2017.
 Prior to that date, no event had taken place there since 1986.
-A day later it was revealed that 37 year old former world title challenger Mariusz Wach (33-2, 17 KOs) would be Miller's opponent for his HBO debut.
+A day later it was revealed that 37 year old former world title challenger Mariusz Wach (33–2, 17 KOs) would be Miller's opponent for his HBO debut.
 Miller weighed 283.4 pounds, showing that he had lost weight rather than gain more, as he had done in his last two fights.
 Wach weighed a career-high 268 pounds, also making him the heaviest opponent Miller had fought.
 Miller defeated Wach by TKO in the ninth round, moving him closer to a potential world title fight.
 Miller had a tougher time than expected as Wach pressured him many times.
 The fight was stopped by the referee and Wach's corner during the ninth round due to Wach suffering a hand injury.
 The injury had been a problem for Wach from the early rounds but seemed to get worse to the point where Wach was no longer using his right hand from round 7, other than for just an occasional shot.
 With the injury, Wach was unable to hold back Miller.
 The ringside doctor ended the fight at 1:02 of round nine.

-In the post fight interview, Miller said, “The next fight on the table for me that makes sense is Dillian Whyte or Joseph Parker.
+In the post fight interview, Miller said, "The next fight on the table for me that makes sense is Dillian Whyte or Joseph Parker.
 Those 2 fights make sense to me, because who are they fighting?
-Parker fought Hughie Fury, who I know didn’t deserve a title shot.
+Parker fought Hughie Fury, who I know didn't deserve a title shot.
 Whyte is not a mandatory [for WBC champion Deontay Wilder].
 I think Dillian Whyte should come and fight me.
-I’d be a good fight, and then the winner of that gets AJ or Deontay.”
-Talking about Wach, he said, “He hit me with a couple of shots, and it hurt me.
+I'd be a good fight, and then the winner of that gets AJ or Deontay."
+Talking about Wach, he said, "He hit me with a couple of shots, and it hurt me.
 The main thing was to try and stay on his chest.
-I gave myself a rating of an F, because it wasn’t my best performance and I was lighter.
+I gave myself a rating of an F, because it wasn't my best performance and I was lighter.
 For the fight, Miller landed 204 of 620 punches thrown (33%), whilst Wach landed 95 of 328 (29%).
 Miller's debut on HBO averaged 673,000 viewers and peaked at 739,000 viewers.